shinamicorp/shinami-typescript-sdk/packages/clients/README.md

 });

-// Build a transaction as you normally would, but with fee payer placeholder. const transaction = await aptos.transaction.build.simple({
+// Build a transaction as you normally would, but with fee payer placeholder. const transaction = await movementClient.transaction.build.simple({
   sender: account.accountAddress,
   data: {
     function: `${EXAMPLE_PACKAGE_ID}::math::add_entry`,